DataTalksClub/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

 print(f'took {(t1 - t0):.2f} seconds')
 ```

 How much time did it take?
-Where it spent most of the time?
+Where did it spend most of the time?

 * Sending the messages
 * Flushing